moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

     return std::make_pair(ok, msg);
   }();

-Finally, we execute our plan if planning was successful, otherwise we log an error:
+Finally, we execute our plan if planning is successful, otherwise, we log an error:

 .. code-block:: C++